 Foreign-law bonds issued in London and New York typically included a collective action clause allowing for a bond-by-bond vote.
 But what would happen in cases of 'variable restructuring', where some bonds were restructured and others were not?
-The country would not be able to predict its amortisation (the practice of reducing the value of assets to reflect their reduced worth over time) needs, and costly litigation could ensue.
+The country would not be able to predict its amortisation needs, under which the value of assets is reduced to reflect their decreasing worth over time, and costly litigation could ensue.
 The country concerned might end up paying hold-outs more than those accepting the restructuring, and those taking the deal might be less so inclined in future.
 Of the 36 Greek bond issuances governed by English law that included CACs and could partake in a debt exchange in 2012, only 17 were successfully restructured, accounting for 30% of the total value of Greek debt governed by foreign law.

 The euro area advanced the idea of a two-limb test, now included in all its domestic bonds, to restructure a series of bonds at the same time.
 Such a dual restructuring vote requires an aggregate vote of the bondholders of the relevant debt, as well as an individual bond-by-bond vote.
 This approach however would hardly have dealt with the problems of variable restructuring outlined above.